Attention

 Additionally, some investments call for a complete replacement of existing infrastructure, leading to administrative challenges and even becoming a financial burden on providers.

 Funding newer innovations requires a concrete and cost-effective solution.
-In this light, it has been found that the most promising technologies which will drive the future of healthcare are AI/ Machine learning, Cloud computing, and Data Analytics and management.
+In this light, it has been found that the most promising technologies, which will drive the future of healthcare are AI/ Machine learning, Cloud computing, and Data Analytics and management.

 Interoperability and integration: Interoperability is the capacity of information systems, applications, or devices to connect, send or receive data.
-As one of the key functionalities of a digitized healthcare system, interoperability stands as one of the more crucial elements to this transformation.
-The lack of adoption of digital health on a wide scale can partially be attributed to the lack of interoperability in the technologies developed in the past.
+As one of the key functionalities of a digitized healthcare system, interoperability stands as one of the more crucial elements of this transformation.
+The lack of adoption of digital health solutions on a wide scale can partially be attributed to the lack of interoperability in the technologies developed in the past.
 To truly establish a digitized healthcare system, technology has to be highly interoperable.

 What is digital health?

 Digital health or virtual health refers to the technological innovations in healthcare that are developed to enhance the ability to accurately diagnose and treat diseases and improve the delivery of healthcare to the patient.
-Digital health is a broad term that includes wearables and connected health, telehealth, and telemedicine, mobile health, and personalized medicine.
+Digital health is a broad term that includes wearables and connected health, telehealth, telemedicine, mobile health, and personalized medicine.

 Due to its vast potential, healthcare providers all over the world are transitioning towards digital health technology to address key challenges in the industry and improve the quality of healthcare.
 By integrating digital health platforms into their service framework, companies can employ facilities such as doctor-patient video conferencing, telehealth services, diagnostic lab integration, remote patient monitoring, e-pharmacy, and many more possibilities of virtual health.
-This multifaceted service platform is the answer to the key challenges the industry needs to address.
+This multi-faceted service platform is the answer to the key challenges the industry needs to address.

 Efficient cloud-based data management: With the digitalization of healthcare services, data management can be optimized for improved data collection, storage, accessibility, privacy, and timely deployment.

 Healthcare providers are rapidly adopting cloud-based data management technologies to further optimize and personalize healthcare service delivery.
 There has been rapid growth in the healthcare cloud computing market, with a forecasted growth from USD 28.1 billion in 2020 to USD 64.7 billion by 2025 (CAGR of 18.1%).
-This can be attributed to lowered costs, ease of interoperability, patient-ownership of data, possibilities of high-powered data analytics, and telemedicine capabilities.
+This can be attributed to lowered costs, ease of interoperability, patient ownership of data, possibilities of high-powered data analytics, and telemedicine capabilities.

 Healthcare researchers have estimated that nearly 70% of routine appointments do not require face-to-face interactions with a doctor.
 The industry is slowly learning that telemedicine is a strong candidate for future cloud use.

 Easy integration with existing IT infrastructure: A truly customizable digital health platform with a flexible architecture has the potential to easily integrate with the healthcare providers’ existing IT infrastructure thus minimizing the investment required for adopting and transitioning towards virtual healthcare services.
-The variety of benefits offered by these platforms which allow the streamlining of workflow and reduction of administrative costs, justify the return from these investments which acts as an impetus for healthcare providers to transition towards adopting innovative solutions.
+The variety of benefits offered by these platforms which allow the streamlining of workflow and reduction of administrative costs, justify the return from these investments which acts as an impetus for healthcare providers to transition towards adopting innovative digital health solutions.

 Optimized healthcare costs: With digital health comes the possibility of deploying platforms with the required healthcare service feature-set to optimize operational costs and deliver personalized healthcare.
 Streamlined operations, optimized data management systems (which prevent additional costs arising from data loss), and virtualized doctor-patient consultations, create possibilities to further optimize costs.
 As per an article by Julius Baer, the savings potential from the implementation of digital health far exceeds the total addressable market, with up to USD 650 billion in savings globally.
 Additionally, digitizing services would create more streams of revenue and broaden consumer reach by removing geographic restrictions as a barrier to availing healthcare services.
 The transparency and ease of sharing information would facilitate cost decisions among various stakeholders leading to optimized costs for consumers.

 Compliance with regulatory standards for data privacy and security: In a highly regulated healthcare industry, telehealth solution providers need to comply with several global and region-specific guidelines while developing digital health platforms.
 These regulations, while complex, are crucial to maintaining privacy and patient data security.
-Therefore, the telehealth platforms that follow the strict regulatory guidelines allow the hospitals and healthcare providers to focus entirely on providing quality healthcare services to their patients instead of being constantly concerned about regulatory, operational, and administrative burdens.
+Therefore, the telehealth platforms that follow strict regulatory guidelines allow hospitals and healthcare providers to focus entirely on providing quality healthcare services to their patients instead of being constantly concerned about regulatory, operational, and administrative burdens.

 Customized healthcare services: With the transition to digital health services, healthcare providers will have more opportunities to further improve the quality of healthcare delivery and deliver customized solutions as per patients' specific needs.
 Virtual healthcare allows for flexibility in delivering services and reduces the administrative burden for the provider.